fabiosacerdote/betanacheso_bot/README.md

-# Telegram Echo Bot
+# Telegram NACHESO Bot - beta

-This is a sample Telegram Bot written in PHP running on Heroku
+This is a beta version of NACHESO BOT